Graphic assets

 Check out this article on glyphs to explore their history, design principles, and role in modern digital interfaces.

-Some icons look like real objects, some rely on learned associations, and some are just… vibes.
+Let’s dig deeper into icons.
+Why do some icons look like real objects, some rely on learned associations, and some are just… vibes?
 Let’s break it down—because knowing the difference won’t just make you a better designer, it’ll also give you something to casually drop in meetings to impress senior designers (or at least confuse them enough to nod along).

 The three broad categories